borjaDB/React-crud/README.md

 # Crud React
-This is the frontend part of react-crud.
+This is the first part of react-crud.
 Next I am adding the steps to create the app in ubuntu env.

 1. Installation:
  - apt install node